How Crowns and Veneers Restore and Enhance Your Smile

 Whether you receive a crown or porcelain veneer restoration, maintenance and care is exactly the same as caring for your natural teeth.
 Brush and floss twice daily, visit your dentist twice annually for cleanings, treat teeth grinding and clenching, and practice lifestyle habits that support your oral and overall health and well-being.

-Whatever your unique dental situation, Dr. Miedema and the entire Tory Hill Dental team are always available to help you explore your restoration options, so you can receive the treatment you want and need for a smile that’s brilliant and healthy.
+Whatever your unique dental situation, Dr. Fenn and the entire Tory Hill Dental team are always available to help you explore your restoration options, so you can receive the treatment you want and need for a smile that’s brilliant and healthy.
 To schedule an appointment or cosmetic consultation, contact our office today.